Emaasit/ebolaCases/README.md

 Number of Ebola Cases and Deaths in Affected Countries
 -------------------------------------------------------

-The R package *ebolaCases* provides data Total number of probable, confirmed and suspected Ebola cases and deaths in Guinea, Liberia, Sierra Leone, Nigeria, Senegal, Mali, Spain USA, UK and Italy according to [Ebola Data and Statistics](http://apps.who.int/ebola/ebola-situation-reports).
+The R package *ebolaCases* provides data for the total number of probable, confirmed and suspected Ebola cases and deaths in Guinea, Liberia, Sierra Leone, Nigeria, Senegal, Mali, Spain USA, UK and Italy according to [Ebola Data and Statistics](http://apps.who.int/ebola/ebola-situation-reports).

 How to install
 --------------